 Reinventing a business model for international success

-Gökmen Machinery Co. was established in Turkey in 1994, producing spare parts for the automotive industry.
+Gökmen Machinery Co was established in Turkey in 1994, producing spare parts for the automotive industry.
 Before 2010, the company only had local clients.
-The Enterprise Europe Network in Turkey helped them diversify their client base and develop their marketing skills.
+The Enterprise Europe Network in Turkey helped them find international business partners and develop their marketing skills.

 The team in Turkey searched for business opportunities across the Network.
 Working with colleagues in Denmark, they helped Gökmen Machinery Co secure a deal with Gram Equipment, a leading supplier of advanced ice-cream manufacturing equipment.
 They now supply and develop new spare parts for its machines.

 Today, this partnership represents 45% of Gökmen Machinery’s total revenue.
-Their annual turnover has increased from €900,000 to €2 million and they have employed 16 new people.
-This success has opened the door to new international business deals, reaching an export share of 55% and increasing production facilities from 500m² to 3,000m².
+Their annual turnover has increased from €900,000 to €2 million while the number of employees has doubled, and 16 new people have been employed.
+This success has opened the door to new international business deals, reaching an export share of 55% and increasing production facilities from 500m2 to 3,000m2.

 Network contact point: Ege University-EBILTEM